realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 - Instructing a model to always follow a specific behavior can occasionally induce adverse effects.
 For instance, if told “you must call a tool before responding to the user,” models may hallucinate tool inputs or call the tool with null values if they do not have enough information. **Adding “if you don’t have enough information to call the tool, ask the user for the information you need” should mitigate this.**
 - When provided sample phrases, models can use those quotes verbatim and start to sound repetitive to users.
 Ensure you instruct the model to vary them as necessary.
+- Without specific instructions, some models can be eager to provide additional prose to explain their decisions, or output more formatting in responses than may be desired.
+Provide instructions and potentially examples to help mitigate.